There is no right or wrong answer. Many people refer help desk and service desk to be the same and others feel it to be different.

-A service desk thus becomes a means that fulfils these requirements to provide full-fledged IT services.
+A service desk thus becomes a means that fulfills these requirements to provide full-fledged IT services.

 Key features of Service Desk include:

-- Acts as single point of contact for all IT applications and business processes
+- Acts as a single point of contact for all IT applications and business processes

 - Tracking service level agreement